xpack/xcdl-cli-ts/website/_xcdl.github.io/guide/metadata.md

 ### Is the option **loaded**?

 At any one time a configuration will contain only a subset of all possible packages.
 In fact it is impossible to combine certain packages in a single configuration.
 For example architectural HAL packages should contain a set of options defining endianness, the sizes of basic data types and so on (many of which will of course be constant for any given architecture).
 Any attempt to load two architectural HAL packages into a configuration will fail because of the resulting name clash.
-Since XCDL expressions can reference options in other packages, and often need to do so, it is essential to define the resulting behaviour.
+Since xCDL expressions can reference options in other packages, and often need to do so, it is essential to define the resulting behaviour.

 One complication is that the component framework does not know about every single option in every single package.
 Obviously it cannot know about packages from arbitrary third parties which have not been installed.
-If a XCDL expression contains a reference to some `option('kernel/sched timeslice')` then the component framework will only know about this option if the kernel package is actually loaded into the current configuration.
+If a xCDL expression contains a reference to some `option('kernel/sched timeslice')` then the component framework will only know about this option if the kernel package is actually loaded into the current configuration.

 Any options which are not in the current configuration are handled as follows:

 1. Any references to that option will evaluate to 0/false, so `valueOf('...') == 0/false`, `isLoaded('...') == false`, `isActive('...') == false`, `isEnabled('...') == false`.
 2. An option that is not loaded has no consequences on the build process.
 It cannot directly result in any `#define`’s in a configuration header file, nor in any files being compiled.
 This is only reasonable: if the option is not loaded then the component framework has no way of knowing about any compile or similar properties.
-An option that is not loaded can have indirect consequences by being referenced in XCDL expressions.
+An option that is not loaded can have indirect consequences by being referenced in xCDL expressions.
 3. An option that is not loaded cannot impose any constraints on the rest of the configuration.
 Again this is the only reasonable behaviour: if the option is not loaded then any associated requires or `<legalValues>` properties will not be known.

 ### Is the option **active**?